dipeshbhatt1/Price-Prediction-of-Pre-Owned-Cars/README.md

 1. **Objective:** To build a Machine Learning model (Linear Regression) that can predict prices (label) of used cars based on various features
 2. **Data Collection:** For this, a reasonable and large enough dataset was required.
 Now, instead of looking for some old data or sample data available on internet, I decided to scrape website of a service provider already working in this field.
 So, I came across spinny.com which has a simple yet cool UI.
 Finally, the data was scrapped from this website.
-3. **Feature Engineering:** Initially the dataset had all the data in just 7 columns, the data had null values, duplicates and noise too.
+3. **Data Cleaning & Feature Engineering:** Initially the dataset had all the data in just 7 columns, the data had null values, duplicates and noise too.
 After applying techniques like Data Cleaning (imputation, outlier detection, and removing duplicate records), EDA, and Feature Generation, total 14 meaningful features were generated, which can be used for drawing insites through aggregations and visualistion.
 Then, I applied some final techniques, to prepare final data for training the model, like Feature Selection, Feature Encoding, Feature Scaling.
 The final dataset has the following features:
 ```bash
     model (year)
     km driven (in thousands)